ps0394/mcp/README.md

 ## 🎯 Overview

-### ✨ What is the Microsoft Docs MCP Server?
+### ✨ What is the Microsoft Learn Docs MCP Server?

-The Microsoft Docs MCP Server is a cloud-hosted service that enables MCP hosts like GitHub Copilot and Cursor to search and retrieve accurate information directly from Microsoft's official documentation.
+The Microsoft Learn Docs MCP Server is a cloud-hosted service that enables MCP hosts like GitHub Copilot and Cursor to search and retrieve accurate information directly from Microsoft's official documentation.
 By implementing the standardized Model Context Protocol (MCP), this service allows any compatible AI system to ground its responses in authoritative Microsoft content.

 ### 📊 Key Capabilities